Condensed British Canoeing Canoe Polo Rules

 Yellow Card - Sent off for 2 minutes.
 Yellow cards are given to any player already on a green card and repeating the same offence.
 They are also given outright for abusive or foul language, repeatedly disputing the referees' decisions, or deliberate and dangerous play.

 Red Card - Player sent off for the remainder of the game and banned from the whole of the next game.
-Tournament organisers have the right to exclude the player from the rest of the tournament and bring the player before the BC Polo Committee.
+Tournament organisers have the right to exclude the player from the rest of the tournament and bring the player before the Paddle UK Polo Committee.
 Red cards are given to any player receiving two yellow cards, to a player disputing a yellow card or to a player who does not change their attitude after receiving a yellow card.
 They are also given outright for a personal attack on a player or referee or for repeated foul and abusive behaviour.

 A further sanction is a goal penalty shot (penalty).
 This is given for and deliberate or dangerous foul on a player shooting within the 6 metre area, or any foul on a player about to obtain a near certain goal (by shooting or passing to a player in a position to do so).